WGBH-MLA/AAPB2/app/views/primary_source_sets/bilingual-education.md

 #### Essential Question

-How have language ideologies shaped educational policies and attitudes toward bilingual education in the United States?
-How has the idea of a monolingual nation impacted multilingual communities?
-Why is bilingualism often framed as a problem rather than as a right?
+How have language ideologies and beliefs about a monolingual nation shaped bilingual education policies, attitudes toward bilingualism, and the experiences of multilingual communities in the United States?

 <hr>